André Kamperveen: Death

 On 7 December 1982 at 2:00 am, he and his wife were interrupted from their sleep by soldiers of Dési Bouterse, the then dictator of Suriname.
 His guard dogs were shot and Kamperveen was taken away to Fort Zeelandia, where he and 14 other men who had voiced opposition to the military regime were heard as "suspects in a trial" by Bouterse and other sergeants in a self-appointed court.
 After these "hearings" they were tortured and shot dead.
 The circumstances have not yet become completely clear; on 10 December 1982, Bouterse claimed on national television that all of the detainees had been shot dead "in an attempt to flee".
 That day his Wife went to the hospital to identify the body.
 He had sustained injuries to the jaw and a swollen face, 18 bullet wounds in the chest, a shot wound in the right temple, a fractured femur and a fractured arm.

 His son Johnny had initially been reported as one of the victims of the murders.
-He was however able to escape abduction. and the family members fled to the Netherlands.
+He was however able to escape abduction and together with other family members fled to the Netherlands.
 The ABC Radio building had been torched to the ground and completely destroyed on the night of the abduction as well.
 Kamperveen's funeral was on 13 December 1982, buried at the Annette's Hof cemetery in Paramaribo, his funeral attracted thousands of people and was led by vicar Rudi Polanen of the Moravian Church.